Whisker17/sdk-demo/src/market/README.md

 ### dispute

-You can use this function to submits a disputed outcome for the market.
+You can use this function to submit a disputed outcome for the market.

 ```typescript
 const res = await market.dispute(signer, outcomeReport, false);